ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 2.md

 \hat{\beta}^{*} = \left( X'X \right)^{-1} \left( X'y \right)
 $$

 Note how much simpler and straightforward matrix algebra is with respect to the analytical approach we used in the univariate regression.
 Also, note that for the $beta$ vector to exist, the inverse of $(X'X)$ must exist.
-This means that the $(X'X)$ matrix must be *full-rank*; an imortant topic in the issue of multicollinearity.
+This means that the $(X'X)$ matrix must be *full-rank*; an important topic in the issue of multicollinearity.